lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 (1) we setup a complete dataset including 249 videos from 33 people.
 The characteristics of our dataset are the occlusions on faces and the variable light condition.
 In comparason to benchmark dataset, we focus on the applicability for mobile devices. <br>
 (2) we built a computational process including the refinement on the region proposal mentioned in [7] and the classifier in [10]. <br>
-(3) we designed 3 different data augmentation methods and proof its efficacy by our experiments.
+(3) we designed 5 different data augmentation methods and substantiated its efficacy through experiments.

 ## Download The Dataset